 Sources and citations are not required for the written policy response.
 If used, they will count toward the total page count.

 What prizes will be awarded?

-There will be awards for the top performing teams based on score, as well as team awards for best written brief, best oral presentation, best teamwork, and most creative policy response alternative.
+There will be awards for the top performing teams based on score, as well as team awards for best written brief, best oral presentation, best teamwork, most creative policy response alternative and most engaged.